mindsdb/mindsdb/mindsdb/integrations/handlers/aerospike_handler/README.md

 This is the implementation of the Aereospike for MindsDB.

+This handler was implemented using `duckdb`, a library that allows SQL queries to be executed on `pandas` DataFrames.

 The required arguments to establish a connection are as follows:

 -   `user` is the database user.